 We are so happy to be able to offer farm fresh eggs every week.
 What is the difference between our eggs and the eggs you find in your grocer’s store?

 Green grass and range-free, literally speaking.
 If you happen to come by on any given day, you will find hens allowed to roam around the property, choosing to nestle in the shade or enjoy the warming sun.
 They can walk, run or lounge.
 While roaming, they peck off clover leaves, grass, a favourite herb or a veggie here and there.
 They diligently scratch in the soil looking for small bugs and seeds, dig holes to take sand-baths, whilst listening to the rooster’s crow.
 Of course hens also like grain, not greens alone, the farmers and their families jealously guard what goes into their grain rations.
 No meat meal, feather meal, or blood meal and no baker’s waste.
 In an effort to be GMO free, close attention is paid to feed sources.
 Older variety grains are used such as oats, barley and wheat.
-This fall, the plan to incorporate open-pollinated corn grown from heritage seed will be added to the mix.

 The farm is a grand, complex system of sun, rain, soil and living growing things – a contributing link in the balance of a thriving eco-system.